-I’m a research scholar at the NYU School of Law and adjunct assistant professor in the NYU Masters Program in International Relations.
-My primary research interests include the impact of remittances (money immigrants send to their home countries) on development and politics in developing countries, immigration policy, the root causes of mass migration, and the political economy of Mexico and Central America.
+I’m a research scholar at the NYU School of Law and adjunct professor in the NYU Masters Program in International Relations.
+My research focuses on the impact of remittances (money immigrants send to their home countries) on development and politics in developing countries, interventions to reduce anti-immigrant sentiment, and the political economy of Mexico and Central America.

 I studied political science and international relations at the University of Texas at Austin (Ph.D.), the University of Chicago (M.A.), and Indiana University (B.A.).
 I live in Brooklyn with my wife, step-daughter, and chihuahua, Henry.
 I enjoy traveling and cycling with my family.